Two-dimensional Synchrotron Beam Characterisation from a Single Interferogram: Fitting the coherences

 \section{Fitting the coherences}

-The measured visibilities are a function of both the degree of coherence and the amplitudes of the electromagnetic radiation passing through each of the apertures.
-Since it is not possible to ensure the intensity of radiation through the apertures are all the same, our strategy is to simultaneously fit for both the coherences as well as the 'gains', $\|G_i\|$, corresponding to the square root of intensity of the incident radiation at each of the apertures.
+The measured visibilities $ \|V_{ij}\|$ are a function of both the degree of coherence {$\gamma(u_{ij}, v_{ij})$} and the amplitudes of the electromagnetic radiation passing through each of the apertures {$\|G_i\|,\, \|G_j\|$, where $i$ and $j$ are indices of the apertures:}

+Since it is not possible to ensure the intensity of radiation through the apertures are all the same, our strategy is to simultaneously fit for both the coherences as well as the`'gains' that correspond to the square root of intensity of the incident radiation at each of the apertures.
 If this fitting is not performed, errors introduced by non-uniform illumination are greater in the multi-aperture interferometry than in the two-aperture case because we only have a constraint on the total power of the radiation through all the apertures, not on the particular two apertures forming each visibility.
-This means that without fitting, a fractional difference in illumination of $\epsilon$ leads to an error in coherence of order $\epsilon^2$ in the two-aperture case but order $\epsilon$ in the multi-aperture case.
+This means that without fitting, a fractional difference in illumination of $\epsilon$ leads to an error in coherence of order $\epsilon^2$ in the two-aperture case but order $\epsilon$ in the multi-aperture case. {Furthermore, while with two holes it possible to position them so that difference in illumination is minimised, this is impractical with five holes}.

+{ The central peak of the Fourier transform brings information on the auto-correlation and adds another constrain to the fit being the total signal being the sum of all the gains: